 You can show customers that buying a gift bundle is less expensive than buying each individual product by listing the savings in your holiday gift guide.

 Let’s say the bundle includes face moisturizer ($25), cleanser ($18), exfoliant ($30), and a small hand towel ($8).
 Without creating a bundle for these products, the total to purchase all four would be $81.
-Creating a gift bundle with the same set of products but selling it for $75 will make customers feel like they’re getting a deal while it will help you increase the total purchase value compared to if they only purchased one or two of the products.
+Creating a gift bundle with the same set of products but selling it for $75 will make customers feel like they’re getting a deal while also helping you increase the total purchase value compared to if they purchased only one or two of the products.

 You can create gift bundles based on style preferences, shopping behavior, interests, and anything else you can think of that will attract your target audience and the people buying gifts for them.

-Here are two more examples of gift bundles from Dodo Burd’s 39 Must-Have Luxury Gift Baskets for Women gift guide:
+Here are four more examples of gift bundles from Dodo Burd’s 39 Must-Have Luxury Gift Baskets for Women gift guide:

 The format of your holiday gift guide is ultimately your decision, but here’s what we suggest: